aerospike/backup-go/cmd/asbackup/readme.md

                     exact path is where the backup file will be placed.
 If a directory is given, the backup state will be placed in the directory with name `<namespace>.asb.state`, or `<prefix>.asb.state` if `--output-file-prefix` is given.

---partition-list    <filter[,<filter>[...]]>
-                    List of partitions to back up.
-Partition filters can be ranges, individual partitions, or records after a specific digest within a single partition.
-                    This argument is mutually exclusive to after-digest.
-                    Note: each partition filter is an individual task which cannot be parallelized, so you can only achieve as much parallelism as there are partition filters.
-You may increase parallelism by dividing up partition ranges manually.
-                    Filter: <begin partition>[-<partition count>]|<digest>
-                    begin partition: 0-4095
-                    partition count: 1-4096 Default: 1
-                    digest: base64 encoded string
-                    Examples: 0-1000, 1000-1000, 2222, EjRWeJq83vEjRRI0VniavN7xI0U=
-                    Default: 0-4096 (all partitions)

 --machine           Output machine-readable status updates to the given path, typically a FIFO.